 - Status – the status of the set.
 If you're unable to view the status of any processing jobs in your environment, check to make sure the Server Manager agent is running.

 - Documents Remaining – the number of documents that have yet to be inventoried, discovered, or published.
 The value in this field goes down incrementally as data extraction progresses on the processing set.

-Note: This column displays a value of -1 if you've clicked Inventory Files, Discover Files, or Publish Files but the job hasn't been picked up yet.
+Note: This column displays a value of -1 if you've clicked Inventory Files, Discover Files, or Publish Files but the job hasn't been picked up by a worker yet.